sebbbbbb/CommonIssue/Crash.md

 * Regarder si on ajoute pas un view controller dans lui même (idp ...)

+### Crash with a constraint which can be installed or nord
+* If you wanted to uninstall a constraint and reinstal it later make sure to don't make it weak otherwise it will be deallocated

 ##### Crash sans raison après avoir déplacé des fichiers (Xcode9)

 * Regarde si Xcode n'a pas virer la target membership des fichiers déplacés